JoviDeCroock/blog-portfolio/content/blog/bundling/index.md

 fires it decides to throw away the `nomodule` scripts or just use those.

 The concern for babel-loader becoming slower could be thrown out there, this is a valid concern but babel has a solution for this.
 Babel allows us to cache the transpiled directory with the `cacheDirectory` option for babel-loader.

-# Done before?
+# Done before

 If you've looked at the github issue in _apollo-client_ you'll see a talk about a new Meteor release using this approach.